jindrapetrik/jpexs-decompiler/README.md

 Versions are in format `x.y.z`, for example `9.1.2`.
 For the versions available, see the [tags on this repository](https://github.com/jindrapetrik/jpexs-decompiler/tags).

-Nightly builds have additional suffix `_nightlyN` where `N` is number which increments with every (automatic) nightly releleas and does not depend on the `x.y.z` numbers.
+Nightly builds have additional suffix `_nightlyN` where `N` is number which increments with every (automatic) nightly release and does not depend on the `x.y.z` numbers.
 (This means nightly number is *NOT* reseted to 0 when releasing stable) Older nightly builds are *NOT* available through git tags.